 One worthwhile stop outside the medina is the Dar Batha Museum, also called the Museum of Moroccan Arts.
 Housed in an Andalusian palace, the museum explores the beauty and variety of traditional Fez crafts.

-After clocking many miles on Fez’s dusty roads, sample traditional relaxation treatments.
-Traditional Moroccan spa practices, called hammam, can range from the utilitarian to the luxurious.
-Lastly, to take a break from the bustling medina, step into the Jardin Jnan Sbil for a stroll.
+After clocking many miles on Fez’s dusty roads and having got lost at least once in the medina, treat yourself and sample the traditional relaxation treatments.
+The traditional Moroccan spa , the hammam, can range from the utilitarian to the luxurious.
+Scrubbed up and squeaky clean, take a break from the bustling medina and step into the Jardin Jnan Sbil for a stroll.
 These lush, manicured gardens give visitors a bit of elbow room only meters from the commotion.